ITingHung/Explainable-Artificial-Intelligence-XAI-/README.md

 <img src="./DeepLIFT_gradient.png" alt="DeepLIFT_gradient" title="DeepLIFT_gradient" width="500">
 </p>

 Because there is bias in h<sub>2</sub> function, the contribution calculate from the gradient method is unreasonalble to the actual output.
+DeepLIFT is introduced to solve the problem mentioned above.

 **DeepLIFT Example**
-DeepLIFT consider the slope instead of the gradient, hence the feature importance become:
+DeepLIFT consider the slope instead of the gradient, hence the feature importance becomes:

 <p align="center">
 <img src="./DeepLIFT_feature importance.png" alt="DeepLIFT_feature importance" title="DeepLIFT_feature importance" width="300">
 </p>

-Deciding the baseline inputs is crutial and might require domain expertise.
+Below is the same example that uses DeepLIFT to calculate the feature contribution:

 <p align="center">
 <img src="./DeepLIFT.png" alt="DeepLIFT" title="DeepLIFT" width="500">